aws/karpenter-provider-aws/designs/odcr.md

 To ensure the first item, we can simply filter out non-active capacity reservations when storing capacity reservations in EC2NodeClass status.
 Ensuring the second item involves us polling the DescribeInstances API to validate the mapping between the capacity reservation and the instance, removing the mapping from the NodeClaim/Node if the instance is no longer in a reservation.

-## CloudProvider Launch Behavior

-EC2NodeClass currently supports automatically generating Launch Templates based on instance types and their AMI requirements.
-We are implementing a prioritization within Karpenter for Capacity Reservation (as their price will be set to 0 making it be selected over on-demand and spot).
-We add a check to ensure before calling CreateFleet API existing available Capacity Reservations are being used.
-In some race condition scenarios CreateFleet when creating instances against a single targeted Capacity Reservation will fail if the Reservation is fully utilized, resulting in an `ReservationCapacityExceeded` error.
-By default, CreateFleet will fallback to `on-demand` instances if using `open` ODCRs and using the `use-capacity-reservations-first` capacity reservation usage strategy.

-To clarify, the NodeClass with Capacity Reservations will pin the NodeClass into all instance types and availability zones the Capacity Reservations reserved.
-If additionally on-demand is provided it can spin up other instance types, but can have unintended side effects during consolidation phase.

 ## Pricing/Consolidation

 ### Provisioning

 Pricing is directly considered during provisioning and consolidation as capacity-reservation is prepaid.
-It is assumed to have a price of 0 during provisioning.
+It is assumed to have a price of "near 0" during provisioning (see [Consolidating between Capacity Reservations](#consolidating-between-capacity-reservations) for more detail on why this is not just "0").

 ### Consolidation